Frequently Asked Questions

 What can OEO help with?

 If you have experienced any form of discrimination or harassment (including sexual harassment) based on a protected category, or any form of sexual violence (including sexual assault, dating or relationship violence, or stalking), our office is here to help.
-Protected categories include race, color, national origin, ethnicity, sex, pregnancy, sexual orientation, gender identity/expression, religion, disability, and age.
+Protected categories include race, color, national origin, ethnicity/ethnic characteristics, shared ancestry, sex, pregnancy and related conditions, sexual orientation, gender identity/expression, religion, disability, and age.

-Find the complete list of protected categories here.
+You can review the complete list of protected categories.

-If you are seeking support, and are not yet sure you would like to notify Emerson of your concern, you can contact a confidential resource.
+If you are seeking support, but do not want to make Emerson aware of your concerns, please know you can always find help through our confidential resource.

 Who can report to OEO?

-Anyone at Emerson College, including students, faculty members, and staff, can report concerns they may be having about discrimination, harassment or sexual violence.
+Anyone at Emerson College, including students, faculty members, and staff, can report concerns they may have about discrimination, harassment or sexual violence.

 You can report something that happened to you, or something that you heard, saw, or learned about.
-If you are reporting something that happened to someone else, we will reach out to the person who was impacted by the conduct to determine how we can help them with their experience.
+If you are reporting something that happened to someone else, we will reach out to the person who was impacted to determine how we can best support them.

 What if I’m not sure this is an OEO issue?

-Even if you’re not sure what might be happening, or don’t have all the information, please don’t hesitate to reach out.
+Even if you’re not sure that the concern is an OEO issue, or don’t have all the information, please don’t hesitate to reach out.
 We can talk with you about your experience to help understand who on campus is best positioned to address your concern.
 If it is not an OEO issue, we can help connect you with the right resource to support you.

 Can I report anonymously?